jmoenig/AboutSnap/README.md

 ### The Beauty and Joy of Computing

-Snap<i>!</i> has been engineered to support UC Berkeley's introductory computer science curriculum named "The Beauty and Joy of Computing" (BJC).
+Snap<i>!</i> has been engineered to support UC Berkeley's introductory computer science curriculum named "<a href="https://bjc.berkeley.edu">The Beauty and Joy of Computing</a>" (BJC).

 ### What Others Say about Snap<i>!</i>

-> "Snap<i>!</i> takes the best ideas, then freshly and coherently synthesizes them into a visual programming language that kids can use, but is also satisfying to professional programmers"
+> "Snap<i>!</i> takes the best ideas, then freshly and coherently synthesizes them into a visual programming language that kids can use, but is also satisfying to professional programmers."

 -Don Hopkins (The Sims)